Susanne Renner: Awards

 Renner is a member of several notable science academies.
 In 1999, she was elected to the Bavarian Academy of Sciences and Humanities.
 In 2005 she was elected as a foreign member to the Royal Danish Academy of Sciences and Letters.
-In 2009 she was elect to Academy of Sciences Leopoldina in Germany.
+In 2009 she was elected to Academy of Sciences Leopoldina in Germany.
 In 2018 she was elected to the American Academy of Arts and Sciences.
 In 2021, she was elected corresponding member of the Gesellschaft Naturforschender Freunde zu Berlin (founded in 1773).

 From 2011 to 2020, she was President of the Bavarian Botanical Society.

 Personal life

-Renner is married to American ornithologist and ecologist Robert Ricklefs.
+Renner was married to American ornithologist and ecologist Robert Ricklefs until his death in 2026.